Studio

 Experience

-Micah's work is grounded in both studio craft and applied commercial production, shaped by more than two decades of independent practice and earlier agency experience.
-He holds a BA (Hons) in Visual Art & Culture, completed four years of specialist graphic design study, and undertook industry-led advertising training focused on applied creative practice.
+Micah Purnell’s practice is grounded in studio craft and applied commercial production, shaped by more than two decades of independent practice and earlier agency experience.
+He holds a BA (Hons) in Visual Art & Culture and completed specialist graphic design and advertising training focused on applied creative practice.

-His work sits primarily across the arts, culture and charity sectors, alongside national and international commissions.
+His work sits across the arts, culture and charity sectors alongside national and international commissions.